(by Slava Darozhkin)

 The answer to this question is very simple and straightforward.
 Yes!
 MAGI is very important yet so complicated.

-If you are a business owner who cannot afford to provide their employees traditional group health insurance, it means you are underpaying your employees and only giving them a fraction of their deserved premiums.
+But what if your business can't afford to provide a traditional group health insurance?
+In that case, you are underpaying your employees and only giving them a fraction of their deserved premiums.
 If this is your case scenario, then it is necessary for you to understand more about this important topic.

 Why should you as an employer know about MAGI?

 Employees tend to ask for information from their employers on matters concerning health insurance.
-It is highly likely that your employees will ask you about modified adjusted gross income, and how to calculate it, in order to determine if they are eligible for premium tax credits.
+Indeed, they’ll likely ask you how to calculate MAGI to find out if they are eligible for premium tax credits.
+It’s up to you to explain to them how MAGI works so they can make an informed decision.

 Modified Adjusted Gross Income is an income calculation formula that was developed by the federal government.
 This formula is used to determine if a person is eligible for tax credits or any assistance program.